thuliteio/doks/content/docs/prologue/introduction.md

 toc: true
 ---

-## Why Hyas?
+## Why Doks?

-Six reasons why you should use Hyas:
+Six reasons why you should use Doks:

 1. __Security aware__.
-Get A+ scores on [Mozilla Observatory](https://observatory.mozilla.org/analyze/hyas.netlify.app) out of the box.
+Get A+ scores on [Mozilla Observatory](https://observatory.mozilla.org/analyze/doks.netlify.app) out of the box.
 Easily change the default Security Headers to suit your needs.

 2. __Fast by default__.
 Get 100 scores on [Google Lighthouse](https://googlechrome.github.io/lighthouse/viewer/?gist=8b7aec005ae7b9e128ad5c4e2f125fea) by default.
-Hyas removes unused css, prefetches links, and lazy loads images.
+Doks removes unused css, prefetches links, and lazy loads images.

 3. __SEO-ready__.
 Use sensible defaults for structured data, open graph, and Twitter cards.
 Or easily change the SEO settings to your liking.